Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-There are different challenges when it comes to social inclusion on young people in Cyprus.
-According to the Poverty and Social Exclusion Survey conducted by the Statistical Service in 2022 in Cyprus the risk-of-poverty is 16,7% compared to 17,3% in 2021, approximately 4,000 fewer individuals are in danger of poverty or social exclusion in 2022 (150,000) compared to 2021 (154,000).
+There are different challenges when it comes to social inclusion for young people in Cyprus.
+According to the Poverty and Social Exclusion Survey conducted by the Statistical Service in 2023, in Cyprus the risk-of-poverty risk of poverty is 16,7% compared to 17,3% in 2021, approximately 4,000 fewer individuals are in danger of poverty or social exclusion in 2022 (150,000) compared to 2021 (154,000).
 The risk-of-poverty rate for children 0-17 years old is 18,1.
 Also, it has to be underlined the fact that women are more likely (18%) to be in a situation of poverty and social exclusion compared to men (16,7%).
 Furthermore, the monetary threshold of the poverty risk in 2022 is 7% higher than in 2021.

 Main concepts

 There is no national definition of social inclusion.
-However, the main concepts associated to social inclusion, as stated in the Strategy of Social Policy 2022-2027 ("Στρατηγική για την Κοινωνική Πολιτική 2022-2027") prepared by the Ministry of Labour, Welfare and Social Insurance can be summarized to the following areas: poverty indicators or social exclusion indicators, inclusion for persons with disabilities, support programmes for children, women and families, creation of new jobs, social cohesion and social welfare.
+However, the main concepts associated with social inclusion, as stated in the Strategy of Social Policy 2022-2027 (Στρατηγική για την Κοινωνική Πολιτική 2022-2027) can be summarized to the following areas: poverty indicators or social exclusion indicators, inclusion for persons with disabilities, support programmes for children, women and families, creation of new jobs, social cohesion and social welfare.